neurodatascience/course-2020/content/schedule.md

 ## Monday, May 11

 ```
 09:00    Course introduction
 10:00    Modern reproducibility problems in the life sciences
-11:00    Set-up and installation troubleshooting
+11:00    Set-up and installation
 12:00    Lunch
 13:00    Introduction to the terminal
 14:00    Introduction to git and GitHub
 ```

 ## Tuesday, May 12